kshetline/json6/README.md

 - Arrays may have a single trailing comma.

 ### Strings
-- Strings may be single quoted or backtick quoted.
+- Strings may be single quoted or backtick quoted (using backticks does not, however, invoke string interpolation).
 - Strings may span multiple lines by escaping new line characters.
 - Strings may include character escapes.